jennyfarmer/PDFAnalyze/README.txt

 	Parameter			Value
 	'PlotType'			Produces any combination of three plot types:
 					'pdf'		probability density function for the
-                	           		'sqr'		scaled quantile residual
+                	           	'sqr'		scaled quantile residual (see NOTES)
 					'combined'	pdf and sqr plotted on one figure

 				Multiple plot types occur with multiple name/value pairs specified

 	'EstimationType'	The default estimation method is PDFEstimate.

 				Additional KDE methods are available:
 				'kde1'		built-in MATLAB function ksdensity